How to Change Language in Word

 Changing the Editing and Proofing Language

-This is the most frequently used feature regarding language settings in Word.
+This option is the most frequently used feature regarding language settings in Word.
 Changing the editing and proofing language allows you to write and have Word check your text in another language.

 Step-by-Step Guide